 Buying: Dahlias are sold as tubers, but they may also be available planted in pots at garden centers in the spring.
 For the most interesting selection, visit your nearest Dahlia society.

 Cold Hardiness: Dahlias are considered true perennials only in zones 6-7 and warmer.
-In cooler climates, they can be treated as annuals, or you can dig up and store the tubers over the winter.
+They can be treated as annuals in cooler climates, or you can dig up and store the tubers over the winter.
 Cold hardiness for Dahlias depends on the variety, so check the label when buying.

-Light: Full sun 6-8 hours a day is ideal, although if you live in a hot climate, you may want to give them a little cooling afternoon shade.
+Light: Full sun 6-8 hours a day is ideal, although you may want to give them a little cooling afternoon shade if you live in a hot climate.

 Soil: Loose, fertile, well-draining, slightly acidic soil.
 Dahlias put out tiny feeder roots that require light soil that holds moisture without being soggy.
 Clay soil should be amended with compost, sand, and/or humus.

 Water: Dahlias need regular water but will rot in heavy wet soil.